General Relativistic Shock Waves that Exhibit an Accelerated Expansion: Preliminaries

-Furthermore, the parameter $a$ is referred to as the \emph{acceleration parameter}. \end{definition} It is demonstrated by Smoller and Temple \cite{JSmoller2012} that the FLRW$(0,\sigma,a)$ spacetimes are distinct from the FLRW$(k,\sigma,1)$ spacetimes, and in particular, that the FLRW$(k,\sigma,1)$ spacetimes are not self-similar in the variable $\xi$.
-The asymptotic form of the FLRW$(0,\sigma,a)$ spacetimes was first found by Carr and Yahil \cite{BCarr1990}, although this asymptotic form is given in comoving coordinates.
-The FLRW$(0,\sigma,a)$ spacetimes are exact solutions of Einstein's field equations, even though they are not known explicitly.
-Despite this, we can still give a leading order approximation of the FLRW$(0,\sigma,a)$ solutions local to the centre of expansion. \begin{proposition} The FLRW$(0,\sigma,a)$ spacetimes are given in self-similar Schwarzschild coordinates to leading order as $\xi\to 0$ as so:
+where we note that the third-order coefficient of $G$ is zero for $\sigma=\frac{1}{3}$.
+Furthermore, $a$ is referred to as the \emph{acceleration parameter}. \end{definition} The asymptotic form of the FLRW$(\sigma,a)$ spacetimes was first found by Carr and Yahil \cite{CY1990}, with this asymptotic form given in comoving coordinates.
+The FLRW$(\sigma,a)$ spacetimes are exact solutions of Einstein's field equations, even though they are not known explicitly.
+Despite this, we can still provide the leading order approximation of FLRW$(\sigma,a)$ solutions local to the centre of expansion. \begin{proposition} The FLRW$(\sigma,a)$ spacetimes are given in self-similar Schwarzschild coordinates to leading order as so: